THE TRUSTED VOICE OF NZ’s

 Japan wins cut for car tariffs

-The US has agreed a “massive” trade deal with Japan that includes cutting the tariffs on vehicles sold to America to 15 per cent, as opposed to the 25 per cent levy threatened by President Donald Trump.
+The US has agreed a “massive” trade deal with Japan that includes cutting the total tariffs on vehicles sold to America to 15 per cent, as opposed to the 25 per cent levy threatened by President Donald Trump.

 Japan’s Prime Minister Shigeru Ishiba welcomed the announcement, saying it was “the lowest figure to date among countries with trade surpluses with the US”.